 With the grand opening of the first of two major solar farms, the Colleges took an important step toward climate neutrality.

-The two solar farms – together representing the largest solar installation at any institution of higher education in New York State – will deliver 50 percent of the Colleges’ power through renewable energy and will provide students with hands-on learning experiences.
-Generating five megawatts of power and covering the equivalent of 14.5 football fields, the projects will be one of the top 10 largest solar projects on college and university campuses in the United States, according to the Association for the Advancement of Sustainability in Higher Education.
+The two solar farms – together representing one of the largest solar installations at any institution of higher education in New York State – will deliver 50 percent of the Colleges’ electricity and provide students with hands-on learning experiences.
+Covering the equivalent of 14.5 football fields, the farms will generate up to five megawatts of electricity.

 The Route 14 solar farm has more than 7,600 solar panels, each rated at 330W, or sufficient to operate up to 10 overhead fluorescent lights at full solar input.